 Product Testing

 All Ritchey products are tested to exceed ISO 4210 safety requirements.
-Many of these tests are performed on our unique testing machines (MOAB I & II) located directly inside the Ritchey Asia product development department.
-This location gives Ritchey development and quality control staff immediate access to all in-house testing equipment during the business day, which allows us to improve the ability to regularly monitor all testing activity and make any adjustment as needed.
+Many of these tests are performed on our proprietary testing machines, MOAB I and MOAB II, which are located inside the Ritchey Asia product development center.
+By placing MOAB I and II here, Ritchey’s development and quality control experts gain immediate access to all in-house testing equipment throughout the day, which allows them to regularly monitor all testing activity and make adjustments as needed.

 IMPACT TESTING

-In-house Impact testing is conducted on all Ritchey forks and wheels to exceed ISO safety requirements for impact resistance.
-This means that weights are dropped from various, increasing heights simulating a frontal impact.
+In-house impact testing is conducted on all Ritchey forks and wheels to exceed ISO safety requirements for impact resistance.
 Ritchey wheels and forks are regularly tested and tuned during the development process to ensure that in the unfortunate event of a frontal impact, the likelihood of a catastrophic failure is minimized.
-We consider this to be one of the most crucial tests conducted at our testing facility.
+We consider impact testing to be one of the most crucial tests conducted at our testing facility.

 DROP TESTING